-Capital assets: The School's investment in capital assets for its governmental activities as of June 30, 2021 amounts to \$2,066,521.
-This investment in capital assets includes land, land improvements, building/leasehold improvements, furniture, fixture and equipment, audio visual equipment, and information technology software and equipment.
+Capital assets: The School's investment in capital assets for its governmental activities as of June 30, 2022 amounts to \$1,046,531.
+This investment in capital assets includes land, land improvements, building/leasehold improvements, furniture, fixtures and equipment, audio visual equipment, information technology software and equipment and the intangible right to use building, net of related financing activities.
 Additional information on the School's capital assets can be found in Note 4.

 Economic Factors: A majority of the School's funding is determined by the number of enrolled students.
-The School is forecasting enrollment to remain at approximately 1,040 students for the 2021/2022 school year.
+The School is forecasting enrollment to remain at approximately 1,050 students for the 2022/2023 school year.